Randwick Public School

 Learning support

-The Learning Support Team addresses the needs of all students through initiation, development, implementation, monitoring and evaluation of educational programs.
-The main role of the Learning Support Team is to ensure the needs of all students are being met through universal, targeted or intensive programs.
+The Learning Support team addresses the needs of all students through initiation, development, implementation, monitoring and evaluation of educational programs.
+The main role of the Learning Support team is to ensure the needs of all students are being met through universal, targeted or intensive programs.
 This is done through collaboration between staff, parents and students.

 Referral Process

 Parents with concerns for their child/children should talk to the class teacher first.
-After initial discussions parents can then refer any concerns to the Assistant Principal or Learning Support Coordinator.
+After initial discussions teachers or parents can then refer any concerns to the Assistant Principal or Learning Support team.
 The Deputy Principals and the Principal can also support you in regard to your child once other avenues have been contacted.
 In an emergency or situations where it is not appropriate to talk to the class teacher or Assistant Principal then you can contact the office or senior executive.

 When teachers are concerned about a child, a referral will be submitted to the Learning Support Team.
 The team will then decide on the most beneficial path for the child based on their individual needs.